celsiusnarhwal/loctocat/README.md

 Whoa.
 That was easy.

-Part of the reason I made loctocat is that no other library capable of doing what loctocat does did it in a way that didn't SUCK.
+Part of the reason I made loctocat is that no other library capable of doing what loctocat does does it in a way that doesn't SUCK.
 The first example SUCKS.
 The second example is AWESOME.
 Case closed.

 ### Q: loctocat isn't working with [INSERT SERVICE HERE] and I'm FRUSTRATED AAAAGGGGGGHHHHH